Randy Brown (basketball)

 Randy Brown (born May 22, 1968) is an American retired basketball player and former coach for the Chicago Bulls of the National Basketball Association (NBA).
 Brown was a guard who played at New Mexico State University and the University of Houston.
+He also popularized the "What time is it" chant as a pre-game ritual, which was innovated by Cliff Levingston.

 Professional career

-Brown was selected by the Sacramento Kings in the second round of the 1991 NBA Draft.
+Brown was selected by the Sacramento Kings in the second round of the 1991 NBA draft.
 He played four seasons in Sacramento, scoring 1,349 points, but he would become best known for his tenure with the Chicago Bulls.

 Brown signed with the Bulls in 1995, and he provided valuable energy and aggressiveness off the bench during the Bulls' second "three-peat" (1996–1998).
 A fan favorite, Brown was also one of the few veteran players who stayed with the Bulls after the 1998–99 lockout.
 With the absence of Michael Jordan, Scottie Pippen, and Dennis Rodman, he became a full-time starter and averaged 8.8 points, 3.8 assists, and 3.4 rebounds (all career highs) during the remainder of the 1998–99 season.
-After one more season in Chicago, Brown played briefly for the Boston Celtics and the Phoenix Suns, and he retired from the NBA in 2003 with 3,148 career points and 1,420 career assists.
+After two more seasons in Chicago, Brown played briefly for the Boston Celtics and the Phoenix Suns, and he retired from the NBA in 2003 with 3,148 career points and 1,420 career assists.